ahnazary/Finance/docs/index.rst

-..
-Finance documentation master file, created by sphinx-quickstart on Mon Jul 17 22:10:30 2023.
+.. finance documentation master file, created by sphinx-quickstart on Mon Sep 11 17:48:20 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Finance's documentation!
+Welcome to finance's documentation!
 ===================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-.. include:: ../README.md
-   modules

 Indices and tables
 ==================